The Ariel HT 5...

-This page is not only for the Ariel build.
+This page is not only for the Ariel builds.

 But also the "Noriel" further down the page.